Page Content

 Mayo Clinic provides a variety of services to all Mayo investigators and study teams.
 Learn more about opportunities in the Center for Clinical and Translational Science (CCaTS).

-To prepare for the American Board of Internal Medicine Certifying Examination, all categorical residents receive a complimentary copy of the Medical Knowledge Self-Assessment Program (MKSAP) and access to an extensive collection of online resources.
-Webcasts for noon-conferences are available via the residency webpage.
-As evidenced by our three-year pass rate of 99%, our residents feel well-prepared when taking their ABIM examination.
+To prepare for the American Board of Internal Medicine Certifying Examination, all categorical residents receive a complimentary online copy of the Medical Knowledge Self-Assessment Program (MKSAP) with practice questions and access to our Mayo Clinic Internal Medicine Board Review material.
+Residents also enjoy an extensive collection of internal online resources including noon conference recordings and subspecialty-specific content prepared by Mayo Clinic experts to support asynchronous learning and targeted exam preparation.
+As evidenced by our three-year pass rate of 98%, our residents feel well-prepared when taking their ABIM examination.

 Dr. Koirala and Dr. Tomasi posing by a sign at the American Society of Nephrology’s Kidney Week Conference